Winter Pants - Cold Weather Insulation

-In cold weather the legs are often the most poorly insulated part of the body, while warm tops and coats get a look in, as often as not, the same pants are pulled on as at any other time of the year.
-We can do better than that though and make a big overall difference to warmth and comfort.
+The legs are often the most poorly insulated part of the body, while warm tops and coats get a look in when winter arrives, as often as not, the same pants are pulled on as at any other time of the year.
+Winter pants will make a big difference to your warmth and comfort.

-Much of the time your pants are going to be an outer layer, so they need to be wind resistant.
-A degree of stretch aids comfort with thicker material as does a soft lining material or brushed inner surface.
+Most of the time your pants are going to be an outer layer, so they need to be wind resistant.
+A degree of stretch aids comfort as does a soft lining material or brushed inner surface.
 Tight is bad as it constricts the circulation and doesn't allow for an insulating air gap.

-Your legs aren't part of the body core, so when it's cold blood circulation can be cut down somewhat to reduce heat loss, but they do have a large surface area and so will lose a lot of heat and feel cold in the process.
+Your legs aren't part of the body core, so when it's cold their blood circulation can be reduced somewhat to prevent heat loss.
 Your perception may be that it isn't so bad or you may be able to ignore the fact that your legs are cold, but they will be losing a lot of heat that will make you feel cold overall.
-The usual approach of another top layer makes less difference than doing something about those thinly insulated pants.
+The response is often to add another top layer but this makes much less difference than dealing with the source of the heat loss.

 Cotton outer, fleece lined

-Cotton is a very practical material for pants, whether they be for work, casual, chinos or jeans.
-It is hard wearing, smooth and comfortable, but isn't good when it gets cold.
+Cotton is a very practical material for pants, whether they be for work or casual styles such as chinos or jeans.
+Cotton is a hard wearing, smooth and comfortable material, but isn't good when it gets cold.

 Bib overalls, bibs

-High pants with a chest panel and maybe a back panel too, they add extra insulation and keep you covered while bending or stretching, especially good for activities such as working or skiing where there is a chance of exposing the midriff or getting snow ingress at the waist.
-That bib can be almost not there when loose with nothing over it or an extra layer when closed down and under a jacket.
+High pants with a chest panel and maybe a back panel too, they add extra insulation and keep you covered while squatting, bending or stretching, especially good for work activities or skiing where there is a chance of exposing the midriff or getting snow ingress at the waist.

-Available with tough cotton outers for work, with snow gaiters at the ankle for skiing and varying amounts of insulation for building things, working on cars in January or climbing a Himalaya in winter.
+Available with tough cotton outers for work, with snow gaiters at the ankle for skiing and varying amounts of insulation.